yamunaver94/Project-2-Soccer-League/README.md

 # Project 2 - A Soccer League

 ## Summary

-> Number Guessing Game is a console based program that reads the data from a CSV file and divides 18    children who have signed up for the league into three even teams according to the information in      the CSV and finally outputs a teams.txt file containing the 3 teams along with 18 more text files containing a personalised invitation for each player.
+A Soccer League is a console based program that reads the data from a CSV file and divides 18 children who have signed up for the league into three even teams according to the information provided in the CSV and finally outputs a teams.txt file containing the 3 teams along with 18 more text files containing a personalised invitation for each player.

 ### I am aiming for exceeds :D